-David E. Clark, P.E.
-Director
+David E. Clark, P.E., Director, Department of Public Works

 I am proud to share with you this year's drinking water quality report also known as our Consumer Confidence Report (CCR).
-It serves as a reminder that in the midst of a world filled with uncertainty, two things remain constant: the quality of your drinking water and the reliability of our system.
-The results contained in this report shows that Fulton County's drinking water continues to remain safe and of excellent quality, having once again met or exceeded all state and federal standards.
+The results contained in this report will show that Fulton County's drinking water is safe and of excellent quality, having once again met or exceeded all state and federal standards.
+This document serves as a reminder that in the midst of an everchanging world, two things remains constant: the quality of your drinking water and the reliability of our system.